KlimLe/ML4B-Stock-Prediction/README.md

 #### 3.1 Basic Model

 The model is a deep learning-based multi-output regression model designed to predict the future stock prices of multiple companies.
 It incorporates a range of features, including technical indicators, fundamental data, sentiment analysis, and text embeddings from news articles.
-Here's a detailed description of the model's components and workflow
+Here's a detailed description of the model's components and workflow.

 ##### 1. Data Collection and Preprocessing: